 Unfortunately, many people who either reach out for or are brought to receive anorexia treatment are severely thin to a point where there is nothing else to do at that moment but to provide immediate medical care.
 Usually, those who require medical care as a result of their anorexia are hospitalized right away.
 This is because problems such as dehydration, organ failure, and cardiac complications are likely to occur.
 Also, it is imperative to get the individual’s weight back up to a healthy number to prevent further physical damage from occurring, as well as to avoid death.
 Therefore, nurses will insert a feeding tube into the individual and will slowly but surely provide him or her with the nourishment needed to become stable.

 Anorexia is not a disorder that occurs for no reason.
 In fact, this disorder can be caused by biological and environmental factors and even a combination of both.
-When an individual begins participating in anorexia treatment in Los Angeles, he or she can start to work through those factors in an effort to address the root of the problem.
+When an individual begins participating in anorexia treatment, he or she can start to work through those factors in an effort to address the root of the problem.
 This is best done through individual and group psychotherapy, where the individual can share his or her background and receive valuable input that can help him or her begin healing.

 Often used to treat several mental health disorders, cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT) are both commonly used to help treat anorexia.
 Cognitive behavioral therapy helps individuals change negative behaviors and thoughts that come from experiencing emotional distress.
 Dialectical behavioral therapy also focuses on modifying negative thoughts and behaviors but also places a strong focus on helping an individual learn how to accept him or herself and improve upon social interactions.